worldfizzy9/rl-swarm/README.md

 - **I have multiple GPUs on one machine, can I run multiple peers?**: Yes - but you'll need to manually change things.
 You'll need to isolate each GPU, install this repo for each GPU, and expose each peer under a different port to pass the modal onboard.

 - **My round/stage is behind the smart contract/other peers?**: This is expected behaviour given the different speeds of machines in the network.
 Once your machine completes it's current round, it will move to the the current round.

+- **I want to use a bigger and/or different model in the RL swarm, can I do that?**: Yes - but we only recommend doing so if you are comfortable manually changing files and appropriately configuring the model(s) you wish to run for your device(s).
+You'll simply need to edit the config file in `./hivemind_exp/configs/<directory_relevant_to_your_device>/grpo-qwen-2.5-0.5b-deepseek-r1.yaml` to reflect the model_name_or_path and training arguments corresponding to what you want in the swarm.
+Note that, although any pre-trained LLM compatible with Hugging Face's `AutoModelForCausalLM` class should work in theory, we have only tested with a handful of Qwen 2.5 instruction-tuned models.

 ## Swarm UI
 To launch the Swarm UI, run `docker-compose up --build` and open `0.0.0.0:8080` in your browser.